demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 18. microsoft-atp-restrict-app-execution
 ---
-Restrict execution of all applications on the machine except a predefined set.
+Restrict the execution of all applications on the machine except a predefined set.
 ##### Required Permissions
 Machine.RestrictExecution
 ##### Base Command